KashibaSyed/Tableau-Project/README.md

 ![image](https://user-images.githubusercontent.com/125816681/220260321-cad12079-ad29-4598-80a6-cdd9597efa38.png)

 ### Data analysis and Visualization
-*By Plotting graphs for Available freswater resources and consumption, it is noted that Available freswater decreases year by year while the consumption on the other hand rises yearly.
+*.
+By Plotting graphs for Available freswater resources and consumption, it is noted that Available freswater decreases year by year while the consumption on the other hand rises yearly.
 This leads to **Higher stress level** in the region apart from arid climate and climatic changes.

 *Iran stands out for highest consumption in **Agricultural sector**.
 In 2019, the total available freshwater resource is **1652 CM/inhab**, whereas the consumption is **92.5 BCM/inhab**.